 Before you go hunting for a VPN that is not located in a Five Eyes country, you should take a look at a few that we recommend as we have done the work for you.
 Each of these is based in countries that are not part of this agreement and therefore your internet activity should be as private as it can get.

-There are some other notable VPNs that are also based outside the fourteen countries and these include ExpressVPN, Trust.Zone, TigerVPN, AirVPN and CyberGhost.
-All of these should be checked out if you are not sure of the three that we have recommended.
+But some other notable VPNs are based outside the fourteen countries, like ExpressVPN.
+All of these should be checked out if you are not sure of the ones that we have recommended.